tborychowski/tim/README.md

 ## Features
 - Gives you **only 1 page** (no tabs, no clutter. just focus).
-If you really, really must see a link in another window you can use "Preview" feature (cmd+click or right-click on a link/image) or open it in your designated browser (chrome by default)
+If you really, really must see a link in another window you can open link or a page in your selected browser (cmd+click or right-click on a link/image)
 - Minimalist & extremely functional design
 - Dock **badge** shows the number of unread notifications
 - Tweaked github css to make it responsive and hide unimportant blocks (headers, footers)